-A member of staff who believes that a pupil would benefit from early help should speak to the Pastoral Team including the DSL.
+A member of staff who believes that a pupil would benefit from early help (taking action to support a child, young person or their family as soon as a problem emerges) should speak to the Pastoral Team including the DSL.
 Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years through to the teenage years.
 The School listens to the voice of the child, puts its pupils at the centre of its care and recognises the importance of pupils receiving the right help at the right time to address risks and prevent issues escalating.
 The School provides a wide range of early help options including those interventions that are put in place by the Tutor and Housemaster, the Chaplain, Health Centre, School Counsellor and Pastoral Team.